Efficient measure of information backflow with a quasistochastic process: Examples

-{\it Example 1: Pure decoherence model}---Let us start with the prototypical model of a two-level system in a bosonic bath environment undergoing a pure decoherence dynamics \cite{luo2012quantifying}.
+Let us start with the prototypical model of a two-level system in a bosonic bath environment undergoing pure decoherence dynamics \cite{luo2012quantifying}.
 The evolution of the system's state is given by the master equation